AlberteIsaac/Miwok_Arab_coders/README.md

 The idea from this Project is to share it with the other students from One Million Arab Coders.
 Feel free to download or modify the code of the App.

+Please refer to README2.md for more informations.

+All Rights belongs to Udacity, Inc.